liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/01-liferay-installation-overview.markdown

 ### Limited Database Access [](id=limited-database-access)

-Some production environments do not have the necessary database permissions for Liferay and its plugins to maintain their tables.
+Some production environments do not have the necessary database permissions for
+@product@ and its plugins to maintain their tables.
 In these cases:

 1. Grant the Liferay database user temporary full rights to the database.

-2. Install Liferay and start it so that it populates its database.
+2. Install @product@ and start it so that it populates its database.

 3. Once the database is created, remove the permissions for creating tables and dropping tables from the Liferay database user.